samarrebhi/samarrebhi/README.md

 I've mastered both MEAN and MERN stack applications, enabling me to work efficiently on both front-end and back-end development.

-I've mastered both MEAN and MERN stack applications, enabling me to work efficiently on both front-end and back-end development.

 ## 🚀 Seeking Internship

 I am actively seeking a two-month summer internship to further advance my skills in web development and contribute to real-world projects.
 This opportunity will help set the stage for a successful career ahead.